tiangexiang/SQUID/README.md

 Different experiments are controlled by configure files, which are in ```configs/```.

-All configure files are inherited from the base configure file: ```configs/base.py```, we suggest you to take a look at this base file first.
+All configure files are inherited from the base configure file: ```configs/base.py```, we suggest you to take a look at this base file first, and **change the dataset root path in your machine**.

 Then, you can inherite the base configure class and change settings as you want.